 - Sport Shooting: The estate has rights over several thousand acres of moorland that include some of the key shooting drives of West Harris.
 In season, the main shootings are woodcock and snipe

 - Walking: The estate accommodation is in the Borve Valley, which is one of the few areas of mature woodland in West Harris, and is a perfect location for walking and picnics.
 Beyond the environs of the estate, the walking options are endless.
-Guided walks can be arranged under the leadership of our MLTB qualified staff taking in some of the areas most spectacular views.
+Guided walks can be arranged with the North Harris Trust and other local providers.

 - Sea Fishing: Trips to various locations, weather and season depending, can be arranged.
 Typical catch will be Pollock and Mackerel, but Skate, Cod and other species can be found in the abundantly rich Hebridean waters.
 The rocky east coast of Harris provides some superb opportunities for the roving angler and local guides can be arranged in advance.

 - Bird & Wildlife Watching: Golden Eagles, Sea Eagles, Merlin, Gannets, Eider, Puffins and Corncrakes are just some of the birds that can be seen, according to season along with Otters, Seals, Red Deer and Mountain Hare.
-Guided wildlidfe tours and photographic excursions can be arranged in advance for guests staying at the Estate.
+Guided walks can be arranged with the North Harris Trust and other local providers depending on the season.

-- Other activities that can be arranged through local providers are mountain biking, kayaking, surfing, sailing, kite-surfing
+- Other activities that can be arranged locally are mountain biking, kayaking, surfing, sailing, kite-surfing.

 What to Bring…